Bognor Regis railway station

-Bognor Regis railway station is in the town of Bognor Regis, in the English county of West Sussex.
+Bognor Regis railway station serves the town of Bognor Regis, West Sussex, England.
 It opened as the terminus of a short branch line in 1864, replacing a more distant station on the Worthing to Chichester main line.
-Like the town it served, it was known as Bognor until 1929.
+Like the town it serves, it was known as Bognor until 1929.
 The junction on the main line is Barnham station, opened on the same day as the branch itself.

 With the developing leisure traffic travelling to the resort, the opportunity was taken to provide a lavish and commodious station in 1902.
 Electrification followed in 1937 as part of the Portsmouth No. 2 Electrification scheme of the Southern Railway, and a frequent service of trains from London was provided.

 Bognor Regis station is approximately 54 mi southwest of London Victoria.
-The station is managed and serviced by Southern which is a Govia Thameslink Railway brand.
+The station is managed and serviced by Southern, a Govia Thameslink Railway brand.
 The train service on the main line and the branch is known as the West Coastway Line.